motolani-akingbade/California-housing-problem/README.md

 #### The data contains information from the 1990 California census.
 So although it may not help you with predicting current housing prices like the Zillow Zestimate dataset, it does provide an accessible introductory dataset for teaching people about the basics of machine learning.

+## Goal of the report

+### The primary goal of this report is to forecast the median house value based on three independent values namely the population, median income and the number of households, the report is to design and asses three univerate linear regression models that predict median house value.
+We are looking to explain each independent's variables ability to explain and predict the median house value by working on a model for each.
+The conclusion will contain our findings and which model predict most accurately

 ## List of Columns